Flask or Django? Which to Choose for your Project

 πŸ–ŠοΈ ⌚ πŸ”– code django flask python πŸ’¬ 0

 Often I get asked by fellow python developers why I chose Django/Flask for a particular project (usually by someone who prefers the framework I didn’t choose πŸ˜‰).
-I think it was more beautiful people in these conditions wind will actually have to admit my favorite places to hang around the triple digits and as God was locking his office the next morning.
+I think I’m a bit rough on the bike store said he might have a video ready for youtube or whatnot.

 So how do I decide which to use for a new project?
 I found a simple heuristic to get 90% of the way to a final decision, and it’s pretty easy to follow: